yunruse/pxdlib/docs/pxd/stringData.md

 - `NSArray` (`list`), with `NS.objects`
 - `NSDictionary` (`dict`), with `NS.keys` and `NS.objects`

-## `StringNSCodingData` root structure
+## Pixelmator's `NSMutableAttributedString` root structure

-The root element of this PLIST is an [`NSMutableAttributedString`](https://developer.apple.com/documentation/foundation/nsmutableattributedstring) representing the text element.
-It is comprised of two or three parts.
+The root element of this PLIST is an [`NSMutableAttributedString`](https://developer.apple.com/documentation/foundation/nsmutableattributedstring) representing the text element, albeit a bit modified for Pixelmator's own purposes.

+This contains, in and of itself, three properties:

-`NSString` is an `NSMutableString`, the raw text onto which formatting is applied.
+- `NSString` is an `NSMutableString`, the raw text onto which formatting is applied.

-If the text is of a single style, `NSAttribute` is an `NSDict` (see below for details).
-If the text has *multiple* styles, `NSAttribute` is an `NSArray` of the styles.

-`NSAttributeInfo` is present only if there are multiple styles, providing the indexing for applying them.
-See below for its peculiarities.
+- `NSAttributeInfo` is present iff text has multiple styles.
+It is a run-length encoded list of styles for each character.
+See below for details.
+- `NSAttribute` is an `NSDict` with text style, OR a list of `NSDict` iff the text has multiple styles.
+See below for details.

 ### NSAttributeInfo